8 Tips for an Effective Business Pitch

 Florida SBDC at USF, Tampa

-Specialty: Preventure, Startup
+Specialty: Preventure, Startups, Finance, Banking

 Dorina Hart started her career in banking.
 In her last role at The Bank of Tampa, Hart exercised the role of a portfolio manager and a private account specialist to the bank’s clients.
 While pursuing her business degree at University of Tampa, she partnered with a local IT consultant and started an IT firm in Tampa Bay.
 Her roles include management and finance.
 In May 2017, she graduated from University of Tampa, Sykes College of Business with bachelor’s in business and entrepreneurship.
 Currently, she’s enrolled at University of Tampa and pursuing her MBA.
 Hart specializes in guiding pre-venture and startup entrepreneurs through the challenges of starting a business.
-She is also a QuickBooks Certified Pro Advisor.
+She is also a QuickBooks Certified Pro Advisor and a Profit Mastery Facilitator.